hcederna/road-trip-optimization/README.md

 source activate road-trip
 ```

-You need to install one additional package, `googlemaps`, using conda-forge before you are ready to optimize a road trip.
+You need to install one additional package called googlemaps using conda-forge before you are ready to optimize a road trip.
 Install the `googlemaps` package using the following command:

 ```
 conda install -c conda-forge googlemaps